metaDMG-dev/metaDMG-cpp/README.md

 metaDMG-cpp is a fast and efficient method for estimating mutation and damage rates in ancient DNA data, especially from ancient metagenomes.
 It relies on commonly used alignment file formats bam/sam/sam.gz and can calculate the degree of damage from read data mapped against a single as well as multiple genomes.
 It is especially relevant for data where data have been mapped against multiple reference genomes or to speed up analysis for damage estimation for a single genome.

-There bisaclly 3 possible modes for running metaDMG.
-In all cases the program utilises the MD:Z field of the aux part of reads and is therefore reference-free.
+There are three possible modes for running metaDMG.
+In all cases, the program utilises the MD:Z field of the aux part of reads and is therefore reference-free.

 1. Basic single genome analysis with one overall global estimate.
 Similar to the mapdamage2.0 programme (./metaDMG-cpp getdamage --run_mode 0).

 2. Basic metagenomes (e.g. multiple genome alignments) analyses.
 Output is a damage estimate per reference, taxonomic name or accession no that includes all alignments without an LCA analysis (./metaDMG-cpp getdamage --run_mode 1).

-3. Integrating a the Least Common Ancestor algorithm (ngsLCA) which gives the opportunity to retrieve damage estimates for alignments classified to the given taxonomic levels (./metaDMG-cpp lca).
+3. Integrating a Least Common Ancestor algorithm (ngsLCA) which allows retrieving damage estimates for alignments classified to the given taxonomic levels (./metaDMG-cpp lca).

-For all analyses the output is a binary '.bdamage.gz' file, which contains substitution matrix that can be accessed read with the (./metadDMG printugly)' functionality.
+For all analyses, the output is a binary '.bdamage.gz' file, which contains a substitution matrix that can be accessed and read with the (./metadDMG print)' functionality.

 # Installation

 ### Dependencies
 `metaDMG-cpp` requires `HTSlib`, a common library used for handling high-throughput sequencing data, `eigen3` and `gsl`.

-On ubuntu these can be installed with:
+On Ubuntu these can be installed with:
 ```
 sudo apt install libgsl-dev libeigen3-dev
 ```